School of Nursing Student Handbook

 It is the policy of the College of Health, Education and Professional Studies (CHEPS) and the School of Nursing (SON) to be in compliance with all policies of the clinical facilities with which the College affiliates for student clinical learning experiences.

 The purpose of this policy is to provide a safe working environment for students, patients, visitors, healthcare agency staff and university faculty and staff.
-In order to participate in the clinical experiences required in the health science programs, the student is required to undergo drug screening prior to the start of the program.
+In order to participate in the clinical experiences required in the health science programs, the student is required to undergo drug screening prior to the start of clinical.
 In addition, all students are subject to subsequent testing on a reasonable suspicion that he/she is under the influence of drugs or alcohol such that it impairs the student’s ability to perform competently.
-The student who is on prescribed medication which impact the results is required to present the prescription containers at the time of testing.
+The student who is on prescribed medication which impact the results will be required to present the prescription containers to UTC Student Health within three days of the drug screening.

 If a student has a positive drug screen, s/he will not be allowed to participate in the clinical courses at the assigned clinical agency or any other clinical agency.
-The student will be dismissed from the program.
+The student will be dismissed from the program and immediately withdrawn from all courses.
+If the positive drug screen is before the student begins the program and is enrolled in courses, admission to the program will be rescinded.
 The student will then be required to complete, at the student's cost, chemical dependency evaluation and treatment to be considered for readmission to the program.
-Readmission into a program in the CHEPS will be considered only upon completion of a treatment program, and the recommendations of the program’s student/academic admission committee, the Department Head and the Dean.
-Any student with a positive drug screen shall be dismissed from the program and will be immediately withdrawn from all courses.
+Reapplication or readmission into a program in the CHEPS will be considered only upon completion of a treatment program, and the recommendations of the program’s student/academic admission committee, the Department Head and the Dean.

 If the student desires to reapply to the program, he/she must provide proof of a minimum of one year of treatment in a program and documentation of ongoing treatment if readmitted to the program.
 If readmitted to a program in the CHEPS, random drug screens will be required and these results must be conveyed to the Department Head.
 The student will be required to obtain random drug testing until the student withdraws or graduates from the program.
 All testing is at the student's expense.